carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - **Dedicated Instance** - Your instance runs on a dedicated hardware provide physical isolation, single-tenant
 - **Dedicated Hosts** - Your instances run on a dedicated physical server.
 More visibility how instances are placed on server.
 Dedicated Hosts can help reduce costs by letting you use existing server-bound software licenses and address corporate compliance and regulatory requirements.
+  - Can be purchased On-Demand (hourly)
+  - Can be purchased as a Reservation for up to 70% off the On-Demand price.
   - Uses Cases
-    1. Useful for regulatory requirements that may not support multi-tenant virtualisation.
+    - Useful for regulatory requirements that may not support multi-tenant virtualisation.
-  1. Great for licensing which doesn't support multi-tenancy or cloud.
+    - Great for licensing which doesn't support multi-tenancy or cloud.
-  2. Can be purchased On-Demand (hourly)
-  3. Can be purchased as a Reservation for up to 70% off the On-Demand price.

 #### Security Groups

 - A security group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.
-- If you don't sepcify a Securtiy Group, the EC2 instance is linked to the default Security Group
+- If you don't specify a Security Group, the EC2 instance is linked to the default Security Group.
 - Changes to a security groups rules take effect immediately and are automatically applied to all instances associated with that group.
 - When you create a New Security Group
   - All inbound traffic is blocked by default - so we enable some IP and ports using Security Groups.